Which trends offer opportunities on the European outsourcing market?

 - (Industrial) Internet of Things on the rise

-- Virtual and augmented reality become widely available
+- Virtual and Augmented Reality widely available and increasingly used

 - Geopolitical instability influences the selection of service providers

 Digital transformation (also known as DT or DX) is the use of technology to solve problems.
 Non-digital or manual processes are digitalised, and existing digital processes are improved.
 The techniques used for these processes are constantly changing to keep up with the new needs of users and new technological possibilities.

 The European market has been slower in adopting digital transformation than some other parts of the world.
 It had become a priority for many European companies and the European governments before 2020, but when the COVID-19 pandemic hit, the transformation was accelerated.

 According to data from the first months of the pandemic, digital adoption made 5 years’ worth of progress in just 8 weeks during the crisis.
 European companies had to face the challenges of staff working from home.
 They had to deal with processes they wished they had automated before most of their employees had to work from home.
 These circumstances gave many European companies the final push to be more open towards digitalisation and automation of their work processes, lowering the threshold for outsourcing in the future.